castlemilk/benebsworth.com/content/blog/install-minikube/index.md

 *         minikube                       minikube                       minikube
 ```

 Note that this output will show you what context is currently active.
-An alternative, and probably more effective way to manaage context is via the [kubectx](https://github.com/ahmetb/kubectx) cli tool.
+An alternative, and probably more effective way to manage context is via the [kubectx](https://github.com/ahmetb/kubectx) cli tool.
 This can be installed by simply running `brew install kubectx`.
-With this availab,e we can run:
+With this available we can run:

 ```bash
 foo@bar:~$ kubectx